 Through this collaboration, we’re working to operate clinical trials through four Historically Black Medical School Clinical Trial Centers of Excellence established under Beacon of Hope.
 These schools are: Morehouse School of Medicine, Howard University College of Medicine, Meharry Medical College and Charles R. Drew University of Medicine and Science.
 The trials are conducted by investigators and trial managers of color and include participants from underrepresented communities.

 “Merck is proud to participate in a collaboration focused on improving enrollment of underrepresented people in clinical trials with the common goal of ensuring these trials appropriately reflect the diversity of the patients we serve worldwide.”

 Head of global clinical trial operations, Merck

-We take a multi-prong approach in our efforts to conduct trials that include all dimensions of diversity.
+We take a multipronged approach in our efforts to conduct trials that include people from different backgrounds.
 It includes selecting trial sites with inclusion in mind, outreach and education tailored to communities, and ongoing learning from subject matter experts.

 “Diversity in our trials is not just an initiative — it’s our way of working.
 It’s woven into all steps of the trial process, and it must be proactive — not reactive.”